arod1104/nextJS-dashboard-app/README.md

 3. Run `pnpm i` in the project directory command line to install the necessary dependencies
 4. Run `pnpm dev` to start the development server

-_Note: You will need to include your own .env file with the following variables:_
+**_Note: You will need to include your own .env file with the following variables and add in your secrets provided by your Vercel project dashboard:_**

 ```# Copy from .env.local on the Vercel dashboard
 # https://nextjs.org/learn/dashboard-app/setting-up-your-database#create-a-postgres-database